 Israeli couscous is also called ptitim and pearl pasta.
 It has small, round, pasta-like granules (about the size of small pearls) and is made from semolina and wheat flour.
 In contrast to most pasta, it’s toasted, rather than dried, after being formed, which gives it a nuttier flavor and a slightly chewy bite.
 Israeli couscous can be used in salads, soups and as a side for roasted or grilled entrees.

-What’s the different between regular couscous and Israeli couscous?
+What’s the difference between regular couscous and Israeli couscous?

 Israeli couscous is made by mixing semolina flour with water, into a dough.
-The dough is then machine extruded through a round mold, about 1 millimetre in size.
+The dough is then machine extruded through a round mold, about 1 millimeter in size.
 These tiny pearls are then toasted dry, which adds a nutty flavor and a chewier texture.
-It has a much sturdier composition than traditional couscous ,allowing it to stand up to sauces.
+It has a much sturdier composition than traditional couscous, allowing it to stand up to sauces.

 Dress it up or down…